tunjid/Tiler/readme.md

 A `limiter` can be used to select a subset of items instead of the whole set as defined by the rolling window defined above.

-* Custom: Flattens tiled items produced whichever way you desire
+* Custom: Flattens tiled items produced whichever way you desire.

 ### More complex uses